The word "Sasquatch" originated in Canada

 In southwestern British Columbia, on southern Vancouver and nearby islands, live some five hundred speakers of Halkomelem, a Central Salish language in the Salish language family.
 And there is also said to be, somewhere in the mountains and woods known to the Halkomelem, a creature called in their language Sasquatch, or "hairy man."

 With the size of these creatures they can cover a lot of ground.
 So, for something to be a large hike for us to travel, it might just take them half the time or less for them to travel to an area.
-And since they may live in family pods, they can be vary protective of the area that they may be located.
+We speculate around a fifty mile radials.
+Since they may live in family pods, they can be vary protective of the area that they may be located.

-Our thoughts on killing something like this or anything really, to prove its existence is a simple minded way of thinking and not necessary at all.
+Our thoughts on killing a species like this, to prove its existence, is simple minded thinking and not necessary at all.
 We can study these creatures in their environment to understand them better without having to kill them.
 If we happen upon a dead one, then you have some physical/body evidence at that point to collect.
 But that is very unlikely to happen.
+Of course, if your life is threaten by one, we would hope to protect ourselves.

 Meldrum is an expert on foot morphology and locomotion in primates.
 He received his B.S. in zoology specializing in vertebrate locomotion at Brigham Young University (BYU) in 1982, his M.S. at BYU in 1984 and a Ph.D. in anatomical sciences, with an emphasis in biological anthropology, from State University of New York at Stony Brook in 1989.